Why do I need a website?

 So Do I Really Need a Website?

 Yes, a website will help your business grow in ways that you didn’t think previously possible.
-Modern-day site creation is uncomplicated, affordable, and necessary.
+Modern-day website design is uncomplicated, affordable, and necessary.
 Hopefully, you’re no longer asking, “Why do I need a website?”
 Instead, you’re thinking, “I need a website for my small business, so how can I proceed?”

-Whether you decide to utilize a site creation platform yourself or choose to partner with an agency to get your website designed, the decision is ultimately up to you.
+Whether you decide to utilize a website design platform yourself or choose to partner with an agency to get your website designed, the decision is ultimately up to you.
 What’s important is understanding the risks associated with forgoing a website for your business.